hoeghh/Kubernetes-gs-ebook/about.md

-# About the book and auther
+# About the book and author